Sam Simon Net Worth

-Sam Simon net worth: Sam Simon is an American director, television producer and writer who has a net worth of $100 million at the time of his death.
+Sam Simon net worth: Sam Simon was an American director, television producer and writer who had a net worth of $100 million at the time of his death.
 Sam Simon accumulated the vast majority of his wealth as a co-creator of the wildly popular, still-running animated show The Simpsons.
 Simon was born June 6, 1955.
-He grew up in Beverly Hills, California where his neighbors where Groucho Marx and Elvis Presley.
+He grew up in Beverly Hills, California where his neighbors were Groucho Marx and Elvis Presley.
 He attended Beverly Hills High School then Stanford University.
 He was recruited to Stanford to play football, but quit the team after his first practice.
 Sam then became the cartoonist for the college newspaper.
 While still attending Stanford, Sam was hired as the sports cartoonist for The San Francisco Chronicle and Examiner newspapers.
 When he finally graduated, Sam landed a job as a storyboard artist for Filmation Studios where he would go on to work on cartoons like Fat Albert and the Cosby Kids.
 Simon's big break came in 1981 when he submitted a spec script (unsolicited) to the hit show Taxi.
 The show ended up being accepted and produced later that year.
 Simon was also hired as a writer on the show and eventually became Taxi's showrunner for the show's final season.
 He was just 30 years old which made him the youngest showrunner ever on a major network show, up to that point.
 After Taxi, Simon was hired as a writer for the first three seasons of Cheers.